pjeby/autocreate/README.md

 `autocreate` respects the standard Javascript rules for constructor return values.
 If your wrapped constructor returns an object or function, it will be returned in place of the newly-created instance -- regardless of whether the wrapper was called with `new` or not.

 On the other hand, if you supply a `__class_call__` method, its return value will *always* be returned from the wrapper, regardless of type.
-This allows the wrapped constructor to behave as a normal function, when it's called as one.
+This allows the class to behave like a normal function, when it's called as one.

 ### Inheritance

 If you create a subclass of an `autocreate` class, you should make it `autocreate` as well.
 This is because it's impossible for a constructor to know whether it's being called directly, or via a subclass `super` call.
-Thus, even though the base class can tell that it wasn't invoked with `new`, it *can't* tell *which* class it should create an instance of!
+Thus, even though the base class can tell it wasn't invoked with `new`, it can't tell *which* class it should create an instance of!

 Also, you should be aware that since `__class_call__` is a normal instance method, it is automatically inherited by subclasses.
 If you don't want the subclasses to respond to it, you can override the method in the subclasses, or you can write the method like this (Babel/ES7):